chrisss404/gnome-shell-ext-SkypeNotification/README.md

-## GNOME Shell Skype Integration
+## GNOME Shell Skype Integration - DISCONTINUED

 This extension simplifies the life for Microsoft Skype users.
 It makes use of the [Skype API](https://github.com/chrisss404/gnome-shell-ext-SkypeNotification/raw/master/docs/Skype%20Developer%20-%20Skype%20Desktop%20API%20Reference%20Manual.pdf), which is unfortunately no longer supported, but still works with Skype version ~~4.2.0.11, 4.2.0.13, and~~[¹](http://community.skype.com/t5/Linux/Having-trouble-signing-in-Retirement-of-older-versions-of-Skype/td-p/3439685) 4.3.0.37.

+The extension is discontinued due to the fact that the last version with API support (4.3.0.37) is no longer distributed by Microsoft.
+As of first of march only the new edition named SkypeForLinux is available at the [official download page](https://www.skype.com/en/download-skype/skype-for-computer/), which unfortunately lacks API support.

 #### Integrated features: